 OpenARCHEM is a repository, a resource, and a publication outlet for archaeometric data.

 OpenARCHEM is a searchable open-access repository of archaeometric data.
-We are presently constructing the OpenARCHEM database to house information from thousands of organic residue analysis (ORA) samples taken in conjunction with the ARCHEM project, which was incubated and made possible due to the support and generosity of INSTAP and its Study Center.
-Samples will be published in the archaeometric database, in records which will include – where possible – the full set of chromatograms with constituent compounds using both scientific and lay terminology, all in searchable fields.
-These will, we hope, be only the first step in building a broader ORA data set from projects of all types, and we are soliciting submissions now.
+We are presently constructing the OpenARCHEM database to house information from thousands of archaeological samples sourced from the ARCHEM project and similar initiatives.
+Samples will be published in the archaeometric database, in records that will include chromatograms with constituent compounds using both scientific and lay terminology, all in searchable fields.
+These will, we hope, be only the first step in building a broader organic residue analysis (ORA) data set from projects of all types, and we are soliciting submissions now.

 In our database, each entry doesn’t occur in isolation – as they so often do in scientific journals or site report chapters – but is specifically connected to its object and archaeological context.
 For ORA residues derived from ceramics, for example, this means drawings, images, and 3D models of the vessel type (also a searchable field) and petrographic data where available, along with site and contextual information.
 One of the key features of the OpenARCHEM repository will also be to note the condition of the artifact and the resulting quality of the sample (see Sample Quality Rankings).